 TRINITARIO: The Hybrid bean

-The Trinitario beans are a natural hybrid resulting for the cross pollination between the Criollo and beans.
+The Trinitario beans are a natural hybrid resulting in the cross-pollination between the Criollo and beans.

-Native Region: It first came into existence on the island of Trinidad after the local crops were destroyed by a hurricane & new crops were replanted This gave birth to natural hybrids as an outcome of natural cross pollination between the old Criollo crop & newly planted crops a bean to fight against diseases the taste of a Criollo bean.
+Native Region: It first came into existence on the island of Trinidad after the local crops were destroyed by a hurricane & new crops were replanted This gave birth to natural hybrids as an outcome of natural cross-pollination between the old Criollo crop & newly planted crops a bean to fight against diseases the taste of a Criollo bean.